LBLucaBonetti/daily/README.md

 <br>
 The backend exposes both the frontend assets, routed by serving the index file for each request, and a set of APIs under a specific context.
+The login and sign up routes are the only public ones.

 #### Build & run with Docker